-2.3.1 The provider implements a quality system that:

-- a) supports quality care and services for all older people - b) sets out accountabilities and responsibilities for supporting quality care and services, specific to different roles - c) sets strategic and operational expectations to support quality care and services - d) enables the governing body to monitor the organisation's performance in delivering quality care and services, informed by: - i) feedback from family, carers and workers - ii) analysis of risks, complaints and incidents (and their underlying causes) - iii) Quality Indicator data - iv) contemporary, evidence-based practice - e) supports the provider to meet strategic and operational expectations and identify opportunities for improvement. - 2.3.2 The governing body monitors investment in priority areas to deliver quality care and services. - 2.3.3 The provider regularly reviews and improves the effectiveness of the quality system. - 2.3.4 The provider regularly reports on its quality system and performance to older people, family and carers. - 2.3.5 The provider practices open disclosure and communicates with older people, family and carers when things go wrong.
+- 2.3.1 The provider implements a quality system that: - a) supports quality care and services for all older people - b) sets out accountabilities and responsibilities for supporting quality care and services, specific to different roles - sets strategic and operational expectations for the delivery of quality care and services - d) enables the governing body to monitor the organisation's performance in delivering quality care and services, informed by: - i) feedback from family, carers and workers - ii) analysis of risks, complaints and incidents (and their underlying causes) - iii) Quality Indicator data - iv) contemporary, evidence-based practice - e) supports the provider to meet strategic and operational expectations and identify opportunities for improvement. - 2.3.2 The governing body monitors investment in priority areas to deliver quality care and services. - 2.3.3 The provider regularly reviews and improves the effectiveness of the quality system. - 2.3.4 The provider regularly reports on its quality system and performance to older people, family, carers and workers. - 2.3.5 The provider practices open disclosure and communicates with older people, family, carers and workers when things go wrong. - 2.3.6 The provider maintains and implements policies and procedures that are current, regularly reviewed, informed by contemporary, evidence-based practice, and are understood and accessible by workers and relevant parties.